Funeral Services Administration

 Spring, 3 credit hours

 Casket and vault construction and composition are extensively covered.
 Merchandising methods of funeral service goods such as caskets, vaults, and memorial tributes are explored and practiced.
-Professional ethics, with special attention to Federal Trade Commission's Funeral Rule, are learned and practiced.
-Funeral industry software is utilized in this course.
+Professional Ethics with special attention given to the Federal Trade Commission's Funeral Rule, are learned and practiced.

 FSAD 307 HUMAN RESPONSE TO DEATH